Mialy Rajoelina: Business and links with France

 Mialy's marriage to Andry provided him with the opportunity to lead Doma Pub, a company owned by Mialy's family, where he ventured into the local advertising hoarding market and began his career as an entrepreneur.
 During the 2009 crisis in Madagascar, amidst safety concerns, most of Mialy's family relocated to France, including the couple's children.
 Mialy, who obtained French citizenship while studying in France, also faced safety concerns during this turbulent period.

 As first lady

 Mialy has made frequent public appearances, such as when she spoke at a TED Talks in Antananarivo in 2011.
-After her husband became president Mialy founded the FITIA association, which aims to collect donations and offer them the most vulnerable in Madagascar, especially women.
-Supporters of Mialy and her husband say that the FITIA show that the couple care for Madagascar and its people while opponents say that the organization is a propaganda campaign aimed at increasing their popularity.
-Mialy has admitted to using her popularity to help her husband although she also adds that she sees nothing wrong with it and that people who support her usually support her husband as well.
+After her husband became president Mialy founded Fitia, a humanitarian association which aims to collect donations and distribute them to the most vulnerable in Madagascar, especially women.
+She is its president and spokesperson.
+Supporters of Mialy and her husband say that Fitia shows that the couple cares for Madagascar and its people, while critics say that the organisation is a propaganda campaign aimed at increasing their popularity.
+Mialy has admitted to using her popularity to help her husband, adding that she sees nothing wrong with it and that people who support her usually support her husband as well.

-She is the president and spokesperson of Fitia, a humanitarian association aiming at helping the poor and the sick.
-She was the youngest first lady Madagascar has ever had.
+She was Madagascar’s youngest ever first lady.